Unstoppable Kishan slams 132; Arjun Tendulkar bags two | Sports-Games

 The duo put on 202 runs for the fifth wicket to revive Jharkhand after Basil Thampi (3/55) and Vaisakh Chandran (2/81) rocked the top-order to have them reeling at 56/3.

-For Kerala, Jalaj Saxena grabbed a splendid 5/75.
-At close, Kerala were 60/1 with an overall lead of 195 runs as the match hung in balance at the JSCA International Stadium here.
+For Kerala, Saxena grabbed a splendid 5/75.
+At close, Kerala were 60/1 with an overall lead of 195 runs as the match seems to be heading for a draw at the JSCA International Stadium here.

 Resuming the day on 87 for three, Jharkhand lost their skipper Virat Singh (30) with addition of just 27 runs.
 But Kishan and Tiwary saw off the attack from Saxena and Thampi to bat through the first two sessions.